 netsh wlan show profile name="WiFi-Profile" key=clear

-In the command, remember to change WiFi-Profile for the name your current or saved network you want to see the password.
+Remember to change WiFi-Profile for the name of your current or saved network you want to see the password in the command.

-The steps to find the Wi-Fi password can always come in handy not only to help others to connect to the same network, but when you need to reconnect after resetting your network connections.
+The steps to find the WiFi password can always come in handy to help others connect to the same network and when you need to reconnect after resetting your network connections.